CodeLits/langie-api-sdk/CONTRIBUTING.md

-# Contributing to Vue Translator SDK
+# Contributing to Langie API SDK

-Thank you for your interest in contributing to Vue Translator SDK!
+Thank you for your interest in contributing to Langie API SDK!
 This document provides guidelines and instructions for contributing.

 ## Development Setup